Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Evaluation Results

-As shown in Figure \ref{fig:sum-tab}, qV requires 4 instructions for single-qubit and 6 instructions for two-qubit operations.
-Vector format requires a general purpose register to hold the memory address per each vector register used. qV enables SIMD and MIMD (different gates on different qubits) parallelism in a single instruction.
+As described in Section \ref{subsec:isa-an}, qV vector extension requires 4 instructions for single-qubit and 6 instructions for two-qubit gates.
+The vector format requires a general purpose register to hold the memory address of each vector register used. qV enables SIMD and MIMD (different gates on different qubits) parallelism in a single instruction.
 Moreover, it also allows to encode single- and two-qubit gates in a single instruction.
-The encoding efficiency is independent of circuit characteristics.
+Encoding efficiency is independent of circuit characteristics, thus the code size for any configuration is 16 Bytes for a single-qubit gate sub-circuit and 24 Bytes for a two-qubit gate sub-circuit.
+However, each operation requires massive data movement.
+A single data vector block of 32 MVL and 32 VES takes 128 Bytes.
+Thus a \texttt{vqqi} instruction requires 2 vector registers or 256 Bytes and a \texttt{vqqg} instruction requires 3 vector registers or 384 Bytes.